meegpipe/meegpipe/+meegpipe/+node/+bad_epochs/README.md

 % Reject epochs that fulfill the rejection criterion run(myNode, myData);
 ````

-### `minmax` default configuration

-For convenience, the `bad_epochs` node includes a default configuration that
-implements the common criteria of rejecting epochs with extreme amplitude
-values.
-The following code snippet is completely equivalent to the snippet that
+The code above is completely equivalent to the following code, which uses the
-we used in the previous example:
+`minmax` default configuration:

 ````matlab
 import meegpipe.node.*;